Local Nature Recovery Strategies are an England-wide system of spatial strategies

 Local Nature Recovery Strategies (LNRS) are a new, England-wide system of spatial strategies that will establish priorities and map proposals for specific actions to drive nature’s recovery and provide wider environmental benefits.
 The requirement for there to be Local Nature Recovery Strategies, what they are and how they should generally work are established by the Environment Act.

 Work is now underway to produce the Oxfordshire Local Nature Recovery Strategy, led by Oxfordshire County Council.
 The strategy will create a written list and a map to highlight areas of land that are particularly important for biodiversity across the county.
 This decision-making will be influenced by the priorities collected from people across our county, which will then be linked to potential actions people across Oxfordshire can take in those areas.
-Wild Oxfordshire chair the Engagement and Communications Working Group for the LNRS.
+Wild Oxfordshire chair the Engagement and Communications Working Group, sit on the Steering Group, and contribute to the Data & Evidence Group for the LNRS.

 Get Involved